Wildlife Specialist – Wisconsin

-The Ruffed Grouse Society & American Woodcock Society (RGS & AWS) are a national, nonprofit organization with a 62-year record of forest wildlife conservation.
-We are seeking a dedicated conservationist to coordinate forest wildlife habitat efforts in the Southern Appalachians.
-The coordinator will be part of a Southern Appalachians team working under direction of the regional Forest Conservation Director, helping manage our regional program across the mountains of NC, SC, GA, TN, KY, and southwest VA.
-Read full description
+RGS & AWS is seeking a dedicated conservationist to coordinate forest wildlife habitat efforts in the Southern Appalachians.
+The coordinator will be part of a Southern Appalachians team working with the regional Forest Conservation Director, helping manage our regional program across the mountains of NC, SC, GA, TN, KY, and southwest VA.
+The Forest Conservation Coordinator will help manage and maintain a regional network that implements forest habitat work through various partnerships.
+Read the full description

 If you are interested in volunteering, please contact your local RGS & AWS chapter.